Cryental/MemoryJSON/README.md

 // Inject to the Game Process.
 (Boolean Type) trainer.Inject2Game();

 // Run pre-processing table.
-It has all AoBScan data that might be required for running functions.
-(Boolean Type) trainer.RunPreProcessing();
+It's required to run.
+(Boolean Type)
+// It can cause some lags and delay if you need to scan AoB.
+Please use async method in your code. trainer.RunPreProcessing();

 // Get Tab